 Exhibition organizer, Charles Bluestone, hatched the idea in 2007, when he served as a Trustee of The Ohio Art League, which is Ohio’s oldest artist collective.
 His service on behalf of the OAL brought him into contact with many of Ohio's best contemporary artists.

-A poster and exhibition catalogue relating to the show are available for purchase through this web site (click on the "Shop" tab).
+A poster and 80-page exhibition catalogue are available for purchase through this web site (click on the "Shop" tab).
 Net proceeds from the sale of those items will benefit arts organizations designated by the Art 360 artists themselves.

 Support for the show has come from many quarters.
 Student interns from the Columbus College of Art & Design designed the exhibition’s social media outlets, including a web site, www.arthatchingacrossohio.com; Facebook page, and Twitter account, #Art360Project.
 The capitol city's public broadcasting station, WOSU, have created a 30 minute film and a 20 minute radio program about the artworks and the artists involved.

 The 80-page, full color exhibition catalogue and poster was designed by CCAD students.
-The catalogue will feature both a scholarly essay by art historian Ann Bremner, former Publications Editor for the Wexner Center for the Arts, and a poem by Rikki Santer inspired by the artworks and stunning photographs taken by the internationally known team of Brad Feinknopf & Lauren Davis.
+The catalogue features the behind the scenes story recounting how the exhibit was conceived, a scholarly essay by art historian Ann Bremner, former Publications Editor for the Wexner Center for the Arts, and a poem by Rikki Santer inspired by the artworks as well as over 40 stunning photographs taken by the internationally known team of Brad Feinknopf & Lauren Davis.

-The Greater Columbus Arts Council and the Ohio Arts Council have provided generous financial support for the project.
-Additional contributors are invited to follow their lead.
+The Greater Columbus Arts Council and the Ohio Arts Council provided generous financial support for the project.

 To bring this exhibition to your arts institution please contact: